Kw Kaizen Weaver

 Does it work on a whole manuscript, or just passages?

 Whole manuscripts.
 Drop a `.docx`, `.md`, or `.txt` and Weaver splits it into scene-sized fragments on the way in.
-Tag fragments to scenes, weave the scenes you have variants on, and project a consolidated draft when you're ready.
+Place fragments into scenes, weave the scenes you have variants on, and project a consolidated draft when you're ready.
 For the chapter-by-chapter rewrite pass that comes after, you'll want Rewriter.

 What about my drafts?

 Your drafts and the weave live in your browser.
 They're never sent to a Kaizen server.
-When you ask the synthesizer for a proposed line, the variants for that one row pass through our proxy to the model provider you picked, and the response comes back.
+When Weaver reads a scene's variants for editorial reasoning, that one row passes through our proxy to the provider you picked, and the response comes back.
 Nothing is stored, copied, or reused afterward.
+Connect Google Drive and a copy also saves to a file you own in your own Drive, free, ready to restore on any device.

 For the paragraph